hadanhtuan/go-sdk/README.md

 ## Features

 - GRPC Conection, Protobuf generate
-- Base repository for postgre
+- Base repository for PostgreSQL
-- Base repository for redis
+- Base repository for Redis
 - Package for intergrate with AWS (KMS, S3, ...)
 - Common struct type and util
-- RabbitMQ (comming soon)
+- RabbitMQ
-- Elastic Search (comming soon)
+- Elastic Search

 This SDK work best with microservices development that use grpc to communicate.
 For example implement, see this below repositories: